Menu

 To begin, call (310) 693-5561 today to speak with us.

-First, some companies must reorganize and downsize in order to stay in business.
+First, some companies must reorganize and downsize to stay in business.
 Unfortunately, this means that some employees will be terminated.
 Not every case of reorganization or downsizing rises to the level of discrimination.
-If an employer has ensured that objective criteria were used, never verbalized any discriminatory or harassing comments, and conducted some sort of statistical analysis to determine that the workforce reduction did not have a disparate impact on women, minorities or older works, there likely is no actual legal basis for discrimination.
+If an employer has ensured that objective criteria were used, never verbalized any discriminatory or harassing comments, and conducted some sort of statistical analysis to determine that the workforce reduction did not have a disparate impact on women, minorities, or older workers, there likely is no actual legal basis for discrimination.

-Proving you are a victim of illegal discrimination in the workplace in the State of California requires that a person prove under the McDonnell Douglas test that they are a member of a protected class, that they were performing their job with competency before the company reorganization or downsizing, that they suffered an adverse employment action such as being fired, and that the circumstances or evidence prove that the firing was motivated by illegal discriminatory reasons.
+Proving you are a victim of illegal discrimination in the workplace in the State of California requires that a person prove that they are a member of a protected class, that they were performing their job with competency before the company reorganization or downsizing, that they suffered an adverse employment action such as being fired, and that the circumstances or evidence prove that the firing was motivated by illegal discriminatory reasons.

 After a plaintiff establishes a prima facia case (legitimate case at first glance) of illegal discrimination, their employer will have an opportunity to provide the court with a nondiscriminatory and legitimate reason for the termination.
 If the employer is able to do so, then the plaintiff may have one more opportunity to dispute their reasoning and show that the firing through the reorganization was truly discriminatory in nature.